wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-07  Strixhaven Year Four.md

  - [ ]
 >Torches illuminate a spacious chamber that has crates and boxes stashed in its corners.
 Five stout, wooden doors line the chamber’s south wall.
 Soggy texts and scrolls lie in puddles on the floor.
 To the north, you hear a loud rustling sound.

-- Malakar's digging through items in the treasury (area M6) is the source of the sound.
+- Malakar digging through items in the treasury (area M6) is the source of the sound.
 If the characters make any loud noises here, Malakar notices their presence, although he remains in area M6.
 - The soggy books and blank scrolls lying in puddles on the floor were used by Malakar to prepare for his ritual; they no longer have any value.
 Any player doing an Investigation check may find any of the following clues from the scraps (written in Draconic and partially destroyed, but still readable):
 	- DC 12: A scribbled note: “Final preparation: the artifact will complete the sigil at the Snarl’s core.”
 	- DC 15: A bloodstained letter from an Oriq agent: “Our work here is done, Master.
 Strixhaven’s heart remains unguarded.
 The moment approaches.”